SecretFoundation/docs/docs/dev/secret-contracts.md

 ---
 # Secret Contracts

-Secret Contracts are the first implementation of general purpose privacy preserving computations on public blockchain.
-While similar to Ethereum smart contracts in design, Secret Contracts work with encrypted data (inputs, encrypted outputs and encrypted state).
-These privacy guarantees are made possible by a decentralized network of validators, who run Secret Contracts execution inside Trusted Execution Environments (TEEs).
+Secret Contracts are the first implementation of general purpose privacy preserving computations a on public blockchain.
+While similar to Ethereum smart contracts in design, Secret Contracts work with encrypted data (inputs, encrypted outputs, and encrypted state).
+These privacy guarantees are made possible by a decentralized network of validators who run Secret Contract execution inside Trusted Execution Environments (TEEs).

-Secret Contracts are Rust based smart contracts that compile to WebAssembly.
-Secret Contracts, which are based on [Go-CosmWasm](https://github.com/enigmampc/SecretNetwork/tree/master/go-cosmwasm), introduce the _compute_ module that runs inside the TEE to enable secure data processing (inputs, outputs and contract state.
+Secret Contracts are Rust-based smart contracts that compile to WebAssembly.
+Secret Contracts, which are based on [Go-CosmWasm](https://github.com/scrtlabs/SecretNetwork/tree/master/go-cosmwasm), introduce the _compute_ module that runs inside the TEE to enable secure data processing (inputs, outputs, and contract state.

 ![architecture](https://user-images.githubusercontent.com/15679491/99459758-9a44c580-28fc-11eb-9af2-82479bbb2d23.png)